tonyvich/plugino/README.md

-**Plugino Framework** is Wordpress plugin development framework based on Symfony components.
+**Plugino Framework** is a WordPress plugin development framework based on Symfony components.

 Installation
 ------------